ocramoa/python-sql/README.md

 I developed this program with Visual Studio Code and the command line on a Windows PC and a Chromebook running Linux.

 For the code itself, I used Python 3.11 and the socket, socketserver and datetime libraries.
-I also used the mysql connector and the tkinter library.
+I also used mysql.connector and the tkinter library.

 # Useful Websites